 Abandoned Mine Management

 In the United States and most countries, mining companies are required to follow stringent environmental and rehabilitation codes to minimize environmental impact and avoid impact on human health.
-The leftover waste from mining operations is so hazardous that mining companies must meet government regulations and address management of waste prior to opening the mine.
+The leftover waste from mining operations is so hazardous that mining companies must meet government regulations and address the management of waste prior to opening the mine.